-In our 2020 ESG Report, published in mid-2021, we committed to adopting the recommendations of the Task Force of Climate-related Financial Disclosures ("TCFD") as part of our annual reporting to our stakeholders.
+In our 2021 Report we adopted the recommendations of the Task Force of Climate-related Financial Disclosures ("TCFD") as part of our annual reporting to our stakeholders and successfully published our inaugural TCFD Report in early 2022 as planned.

 To meet this challenge, we undertook an enterprise-wide evaluation effort with a view toward articulating our alignment with the core elements of TCFD's recommendations: governance; strategy; risk management; metrics and targets.
 The results of this effort are outlined in this Report.